aedart/athenaeum/docs/archive/current/redmine/resources/README.md

 # Predefined Resources

-In this section you will find a list of the predefined "resources", that are available in this package.
+In this section you will find some information about the predefined "resources".
 Where it is appropriate, custom functionality is explained in detail.
-However, this documentation is not exhaustive.
+However, this documentation is not exhaustive and not all resources are covered.
 Please review the source for code for additional information.

 ## Make you own Resource